thatsn0tmysite/livefect/README.md

    - Overwrite of executable data is necessary (i.e. modify a variable's dlsym value to an arbitrary address)
    - Overwrite of data (i.e. values which control process flow)

+> If you end up using this software any feedback or contribution is appreciated.
+If you go through the code...
+I'm really, really sorry for the mess (lol?).

 ## TODOs and possible new features
    - [x] Rewrite code to be less messy